atudell/Beyond-The-Pale-Blue-Dot/README.md

 This website is a portfolio project for Andrew Udell.
 Employing Flask as a backend and vanilla JavaScript on the frontend, this shows a simple fullstack solution.

 NOTE 1: The security module was intentionally left out and demo security keys are used in the Github code for security purposes

-Note 2: The current implementation uses an SQLite database, which is a legacy from testing.
-Once the site goes into production and uses a more mature solution, the Github page will be updated